-You’re running your own small business and you’re doing an okay job with marketing; occasionally placing ads in the local Valpak mailer or other avenues.
+Are you a Solopreneur running your small business and finding it hard to wrap your head around current marketing strategies?
+Maybe,you think you’re already doing an okay job with marketing; occasionally placing ads in the local Valpak mailer and other local outreach.

-But your online marketing strategies could benefit from a reboot.
+But you admit that your online marketing strategies could benefit from a reboot.

 I know, you’re already strapped for time with all of the miscellaneous things you need to do for your business that isn’t doing your business – you certainly don’t have time to do even more.